ayush458pandey/module2_solution/README.md

 # module2_solution
-This a module 2-solution for HTML,CSS and JAVASCRIPT course
+This is Coursera's module 2-solution for HTML,CSS and JAVASCRIPT course.